 You can live without a lot of things, but a kitchen?
 The idea probably gives you hives.
-But if you’re picturing yourself heating your food over a campfire, fear not!
+If you’re picturing yourself heating your food over a campfire in a makeshift kitchen, fear not!
 A little planning can ensure you have the kitchen of your dreams without having to live like an early pioneer.
-Use this kitchen renovation checklist to ensure your remodel doesn’t completely upend your life.
+It will be worth it: Kitchen renovations are one of the top ways to increase your home value.

 Protect Your Surfaces

-Even the best remodel requires some grime!
+Even the best remodel requires some dirt and grime!
 Map out where contractors will enter and exit.
-If you’re concerned about damage to your flooring or furniture, you may want to put down carpet scraps, old rugs, or plastic drop cloths.
+If you’re concerned about damage to your flooring or furniture, you may want to put down carpet scraps, old rugs or plastic drop cloths.

 Create a Temporary Kitchen

-Don’t leave all the creativity to choosing tile and countertops!
-Before you begin, create a temporary kitchen space.
-Ideally, you’ll have a spot in your house, like a utility or laundry room, that has a sink.
+What about cooking during a kitchen remodel?
+You still have to eat!
+Before you begin the renovation, create a temporary kitchen space.
+Ideally, you’ll have a spot in your house that has a sink, like a utility or laundry room.
 But you may need to get creative; a corner of your garage or your basement could also work.
-Make sure you have a work surface where you can prep your food, and storage for your food and necessary appliances.
+Make sure you have a work surface where you can prep your food, storage for your food and necessary appliances.
 Which leads us to….

 Choose Your Appliances Wisely

-What will you need to get through your remodel?
-If you don’t have a second stove, think like a college student!
-Microwaves and crock pots — items that don’t take up a lot of space — will be your friends during your kitchen remodel.
-If your full-size refrigerator won’t be an option, find a mini-fridge.
+What will you need to survive your kitchen remodel?
+If you don’t have a second stove, think like a college student.
+Microwaves and crock pots — items that don’t take up a lot of space — will be your friends during a kitchen renovation.
+If using a full-size refrigerator won’t be an option, find a mini-fridge.
 While it may take you back to your college dorm days, it can come in handy.
+If your kitchen reno includes upgrading to new appliances, consider Residential Equipment Breakdown coverage, an add-on that protects against mechanical failure or electrical breakdown in appliances.

 Store What You Don’t Need

 Also, decide what tools and appliances you’ll really need.
-The citrus zester and the bulky KitchenAid mixer can probably go into storage until you have full use of your remodeled kitchen.
-It’s the essentials you’ll need to focus on, like knives, microwaveable bowls, and, if you run on caffeine, a coffee maker.
+The citrus zester and the bulky KitchenAid mixer can probably go into storage until you have full use of your finished kitchen again.
+Remember, living through a kitchen remodel is all about the essentials: utensils, microwaveable bowls and, if you run on caffeine, a coffee maker.

 Stock Your Pantry